Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Spreading Fertilizer

-Appropriate fertilization from March and August encourages a dense, thick lawn that allows bermuda grass to tolerate stress from heat, diseases, and insect activity.
+Appropriate fertilization from March and August encourages a dense, thick lawn that allows Bermuda grass to tolerate stress from heat, diseases, and insect activity.

-A fertilizer we recommend for this time period is Solutions 15-5-10 Weed & Feed with Trimec.
-This product contains a blend of fertilizer and weed kill that will help to control numerous types of weeds and provide essential nutrients to your turf.
 The application rate is 3.2 to 4.0 lbs. of Solutions 15-5-10 Weed & Feed with Trimec per 1,000 sq. ft.
 One bag of this product will cover up to 15,625 square feet.
-Of course depending on the current levels of pH in your soil will affect the fertilizer application rates.
+Of course, depending on the current pH levels in your soil will affect the fertilizer application rates.

-For fall fertilizer application, use a fertilizer best suited for this period such as Solutions 8-12-16 Fall Grow Fertilizer.
-For general application, you can apply 5 lbs. of Solutions 8-12-16 per 1,000 sq. ft..
+For fall fertilizer application, use a fertilizer best suited for this period, such as Solutions 8-12-16 Fall Grow Fertilizer.
+For general application, you can apply 5 lbs. of Solutions 8-12-16 per 1,000 sq. ft.
 Once applied, wait at least two days before watering to activate the fertilizer.

 Step 4: Start Mowing in April